100 Funny Trivia Questions and Answers Printable Quizzes

 Part of France

-5. The slinky was invented by mistakes by Richard Jones, a naval engineer, how?
+5. The slinky was invented by mistake by Richard Jones, a naval engineer, how?

 What he was trying to make: A meter designed to monitor power on naval battleships